What tracks will you leave behind?

 Did you know?

-- You can view the most recent issues of the Wildlife Legacy Society newsletter, The Tracks You Leave Behind online.
+- The most recent issues of the Wildlife Legacy Society newsletter, The Tracks You Leave Behind can now be viewed online.

 - You can designate Defenders of Wildlife as a charitable beneficiary of your DAF (donor advised fund).

 “I hereby give ______ (percentage, residuary share or specific amount or asset) to Defenders of Wildlife, 1130 17th Street, NW, Washington, DC 20036.”